vrnvu/rust-bittorrent/README.md

 - Implement more sophisticated peer selection and piece selection algorithms
 - Support for other tracker protocols (e.g., UDP)
 - Implement DHT (Distributed Hash Table) for trackerless operation
+- Optimize parallel download for better performance and resource utilization